Cre4T3Tiv3/weather-history-api/README.md

 # Weather History API
-🚧 Note: This API is a work-in-progress.
-Expect changes and improvements.
+🚧 **Project Status**: This RESTful API project is currently in its initial development phase is a work-in-progress.
+Expect frequent updates and improvements as the project progresses.

 A RESTful API developed in Go, designed to archive and present weather data alongside historical events.
-This project is developed exclusively as a portfolio project to showcase my Golang skills.
+This project is exclusively intended as a portfolio project to showcase my Golang skills and RESTful API development.

 ## Features